-This is a major challenge since many home offices are more vulnerable to hacking and data breaches because they don’t have the security measures.
+This is a major challenge since many home offices are more vulnerable to hacking and data breaches because they don’t have security measures.
 Luckily, if you’re a business owner in this situation, there are steps you can take to mitigate security risks.
-Read on to know how to keep your business secure with a remote workforce:
+Read on to learn how to keep your business secure with a remote workforce:

 Secure The Home Networks and Mandate the Use of VPNs

 Most homes Wi-Fi is not secured; this is dangerous because the risk might come from any source, including family members connected to the network.

 VPNs are built differently, and the one you pick for your business should come from a reputable company that doesn’t log your business’s activity.
 Read CyberGhost VPN review to know more about activity logging and what it means for businesses.